|

 he graduated to the real thing with Northampton Bach Choir.

-David was Chairman of the choir until March 2020, and is now
+David was Chairman of the choir until March 2020, and in

 |